intel-analytics/ipex-llm/README.md

 1. Download image classification models in Analytics Zoo

-   You can download a collection of image classification models (pretrained on the ImageNet dataset) from [image image classification model zoo](docs/docs/models/imageclassification/README.md#download-link).
+   You can download a collection of image classification models (pretrained on the ImageNet dataset) from [image classification model zoo](docs/docs/models/imageclassification/README.md#download-link).

 2. Use *Image classification API* for off-the-shell inference
    ```